 Waste material may be characterized as being either hazardous or non-hazardous in terms of its effect on humans and the environment.
-Waste is considered hazardous based on characteristics related to being: flammable, corrosive, toxic, reactive or infectious.
+According to WHMIS 2015 standards, waste is considered hazardous based on characteristics related to being: flammable, corrosive, toxic, reactive or infectious.
 Non-hazardous material can be safely disposed of via the building garbage collection system (goes to landfill) or via the sewer if it is water-soluble.

 Materials that are considered hazardous must either be: